 A gone-fishing portfolio has a limited number of investments with a balanced asset allocation that should do well with dampened volatility.
 Its primary appeal is simplicity, but a secondary virtue is that it avoids the worst mistakes of the financial services industry.

 With recent changes, many custodians now have no transaction fees for buying exchange-traded funds (Charles Schwab, TD Ameritrade, Fidelity, eTrade, and more).
 This makes our default portfolio our best recommendation at many different custodians.
 Additionally, it eliminates the need for many of the custodian-specific portfolios we have crafted in the past.

-You can read about the changes from last year in our article “An Overview of Marotta’s 2020 Gone-Fishing Portfolios.”
+You can read about the changes from last year in our upcoming article “An Overview of Marotta’s 2021 Gone-Fishing Portfolios.”

 Photo by Simon Rae on Unsplash